InferiaAI/InferiaLLM/README.md

 </div>

 > [!IMPORTANT]
 > **Active Development**: InferiaLLM is currently in beta.
-While it is usable, APIs may change as we finalize the control plane features.
+While it is usable, Package may change as we finalize the control plane features.
 > Your feedback is invaluable!
 Open [an issue](https://github.com/InferiaAI/InferiaLLM/issues) to report bugs or request features.

 InferiaLLM acts as the **authoritative execution layer** between your applications and your AI infrastructure.
 It governs how LLMs are accessed, secured, routed, and run on compute.